The annual UNCW Research and Creativity Fellowship Competition, featuring

 Aim of the Research Fellowship Competition:

-Fellowship awards consist of a partial tuition waiver in the amount of up to $1000.
+Fellowship awards consist of a partial tuition waiver.
+Awards may be up to $2500.

 Acceptance of the award (i.e., the tuition waiver) may affect other financial aid eligibility.
 It is the responsibility of each applicant to consult with the Office of Financial Aid in order to determine what implications, if any, a fellowship or travel award will have on their financial aid or other scholarships.